Friday, October 16, 2015

 School Grade Equivalents (Class/Age)

-This post has nothing to do with wine (it is a wine blog after all 😁👍🍷), but I was looking for a simple (yet detailed) School Grades Equivalents (Class/Age) table between the US, the UK and the French systems and could not really find one to my liking (there was always something missing), so I created this simple (yet detailed) one:
+This post has nothing to do with wine (it is a wine blog, after all 😁👍🍷).
+Still, I was looking for a simple (yet detailed) School Grades Equivalents (Class/Age) table between the US, the UK, and the French systems and could not really find one to my liking (there was always something missing), so I created this simple (yet detailed) one:

-Creating this comparison table helped me to better understand and comprehend the differences between the school grade equivalents in the US, UK and French systems.
-Hope it will help you too.
+Creating this comparison table helped me better understand and comprehend the differences between the school grade equivalents in the US, UK, and French systems.
+I hope it will help you, too.

-Take good care of yourself and your loved ones, especially of your kids.
+Take good care of yourself and your loved ones, especially your kids.

 Cheers!